calxus/aws-tech-test/README.md

 ```
 After a successful apply, contained within the output should be a URL from the loadbalancer with which you can then access the web application.
 In order to hit the application you would need to provide the appropriate query parameter such as `?app=poc` or `?app=jam`.

-This is used as a workaround for the lack of a DNS hosted zone within Route 53 to allow for subdomains.
+> [!WARNING] This is used as a workaround for the lack of a DNS hosted zone within Route 53 to allow for subdomains.

 As an example you would access one of the applications using: